In this next DIY miniatures tutorial, I will try to explain how to make miniature windows or miniature doors.

 I made this window with leftover pinewood with the help of my table saw.
 It really was the easiest way to do it for me, but I am not afraid of working with this machine.

-If you don’t want to do this (I can imagine that you are scared of cutting off your fingers), then you could also use (sturdy) balsa wood, but be careful of what kind to buy though, because most of that wood chips off easily when cutting, especially small pieces.
-And then you could spend hours and hours doing it over and over to finally get the results you want.
+If you don’t want to do this (I can imagine that you are scared of cutting off your fingers), then you could also use (sturdy) balsa wood, but be careful of what kind to buy though, because most of that wood chips off easily when cutting especially small pieces.

-For this window you need :
+For this miniature window you need :

 – a slat of 4 mm thick, 8 mm wide, and a total length of 26 cm to make the frame.